Last updated: June 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Are Coursera Degrees Accredited?

-• iMBA from University of Illinois Urbana-Champaign (regional accreditation: Higher Learning Commission)
+- iMBA from the University of Illinois Urbana-Champaign (accredited by the Higher Learning Commission)

 Frequently Asked Questions